Category: unique horror

 I love horror games.
 I’ve played them for hours and hours, shutting off the lights and getting lost in the computer simulated environment, blasting my way through mutant hordes or taking on teams of demons with an insane amount of bullets.
 What fun.
 Unless, of course, you cant turn it off.

 Azuka Theatre in Philadelphia opens its season with the Philadelphia premier of the 2008 Humana Festival favorite “Neighborhood 3: Requisition of Doom”, in which two neighboring families cope with their offspring’s addiction to an online horror game.
 The game has the player smashing through an army of zombies in hopes of escaping the invasion (Zombies?
 AWESOME!).
 The play takes on the style of classic ,Twilight Zone episodes, blurring the lines of the virtual world and reality, and asks “how do you protect your children from the outside world, when the … Read More »

 So as I am moving into my new apartment next week I am reminded of an amazingly funny short film I saw a little while back at the Media Film Festival.
 “Unit 30” is a clever, campy film by Taryn Hough that centers around two new roommates, Scully (played by Taryn Hough) and Mulder (played by Sandra McCurdy), and the obsession one of them faces with finding the elusive and mysterious Unit 30.
 Scully is convinced that something sinister is afoot in the seemingly charming development, and all Mulder wants to do is see her get some boxes unpacked and maybe change her shirt some day soon.
 Mulder is eventually pulled into the intrigue and the two of them are soon asking questions that perhaps should have been left unasked.

-The mystery unravels with some unique and quirky characters, which really … Read More »
+The mystery unravels with some … Read More »